⚠️ CAUTION, Maggi

 Senior dogs can have plain maggi in only tiny, occasional amounts if at all, but keep portions modest and check with your vet first if your older dog has a chronic condition such as kidney, heart or dental disease, as these change what is safe.

 True allergies to maggi are uncommon, but any food can trigger a sensitivity in an individual dog.
-Introduce it slowly and watch for itching, ear trouble, paw-licking or digestive upset, and stop giving it and speak to your vet if you notice a reaction.
+Ease it in gradually and look out for itching, ear discomfort, paw-licking or an upset stomach.
+Stop right away and speak to your vet if any of these appear.

 Food-driven breeds like Labradors, Beagles and Pugs will happily wolf down maggi, which makes it easy to overdo.
 Because these breeds are prone to weight gain and, in some cases, pancreatitis, it is safest to keep maggi away from them rather than risk a large, fast mouthful.